strapi/documentation/docusaurus/docs/dev-docs/plugins/guides/use-the-plugin-sdk.md

 The above commands will not only build the plugin, but also verify that the output is valid and ready to be published.
 You can then publish your plugin to NPM as you would any other package.

-## Working with the plugin CLI in a monorepo environment
+## Working with the Plugin SDK in a monorepo environment

 If you are working with a monorepo environment to develop your plugin, you don't need to use the `link-watch` command because the monorepo workspace setup will handle the symlink.
 You can use the `watch` command instead.